chelseybeck/etl_solution/README.md

 To update the transformation logic (add features, etc.), update the SQL file corresponding to the task.

 # Access
+As soon as this solution is complete and fully tested, I can provide access to anyone at Machina Labs who wishes to upload a file, trigger the process, and retrieve the results.

+A sample of the transformed features (prior to matching timestamps) can be found [here](https://datastudio.google.com/reporting/0b0d4ef7-3b85-49f8-8f77-89d28a475c9d) and I will update with links to view the final tables once the final transformation tasks are added.

 # Future Improvements / Enhancements (In Progress)
 - Automate the CI pipeline so that when a parquet file is added to the data directory in the repo, it triggers the workflow in GCP, runs transformation, then returns a transformed file to the bucket (using cloud functions).
 Transformed file can then be downloaded (via GH Action) by the user.